cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 Bootstrapping a Cloudify Manager uses [Manager Blueprints](reference-terminology.html#manager-blueprints).
 These are standard Cloudify blueprints that have been constructed to bring up a Manager on various providers.

-First, clone the [Cloudify-Manager-Blueprints](https://github.com/cloudify-cosmo/cloudify-manager-blueprints) repository from Github, or copy your desired blueprint folder from there.
+Clone the [Cloudify-Manager-Blueprints](https://github.com/cloudify-cosmo/cloudify-manager-blueprints) repository from Github, or copy your desired blueprint folder from there.

 {% highlight bash %}
 mkdir -p ~/cloudify-manager